Political Science in Service of “Organized Combat”: An Interview with Professor Leah Stokes

 LS: This is basically the core contribution of my book.
 I try to understand “organized combat” between interest groups over policy.
 When one side is disproportionately empowered over the other—let’s say, electric utilities over climate activists—they can go directly through the legislature or regulatory body and lobby or use campaign contributions or long standing relationships or ideas to directly influence policy that way.

-That’s the kind of lobbying direct channel we think of.
+That’s the kind of direct influence we generally think of.
 But when they don’t have sufficient power—let’s say, for example, that environmental advocates are in power, and so utilities can’t directly roll back the policy—they expand the scope of conflict through three channels.

 The first channel is public opinion.
 They use what is called outside lobbying or astroturfing to change what the public thinks, or construct a view of what the public thinks for legislators.
 Public opinion is important for legislators.
 If the interest groups don’t have enough power to change what the legislator will do, then they go use the public as a tool in their battle over policy.
 I think that perspective shows us that public opinion can be constructed.
 We show in the APSR article that public opinion is constructed by fossil fuel companies to be much lower for climate action than it actually is.